 How to Reduce the Overwhelm in Business

-So let’s start by, saying NO is okay.
+So let’s start by saying NO is okay.
 Many of us have income goals for our business this year, and if you don’t, I think you really should.
-I know, even if your starting, and you don’t know where you can go with this.
+I know, even if you’re starting and you don’t know where you can go with this.
 Just think about how much you want to make a month, a year, or what you can to supplement the health job you have.
 Whatever yours is, you need to have an income goal.

-Learn to PRIORITIZE is second, as a writer, small or big projects can co-inside with each other.
+Learning to PRIORITIZE is second.
+As a writer, small or big projects can co-inside with each other.
 Focus on mapping it out if it’s personal or works stuff.
 Balancing these two is very important to enjoy the benefits of freelance life.
-The third is OUTSOURCING, you might think this is a bad idea, but if you are at risk for not meeting a deadline or quality is being affected.
-Meaning, outsource a part to make your life a little easier.
+The third is OUTSOURCING.
+You might think this is a bad idea, but if you are at risk of not meeting a deadline or quality is being affected.
+Meaning, outsourcing is a part of making your life a little easier.

-The fourth tip is DON’T GET OVERWHELMED, you should understand that working at this pace is temporary, and don’t hesitate to step back, because you don’t have to do everything if your heart is not into it.
-The last tip is, PLAN IT, when you have a lot to do, it’s always useful to plan your days and divide big tasks into smaller ones.
+The fourth tip is DON’T GET OVERWHELMED, you should understand that working at this pace is temporary, and don’t hesitate to step back because you don’t have to do everything if your heart is not into it.
+The last tip is to PLAN IT.
+When you have a lot to do, it’s always useful to plan your days and divide big tasks into smaller ones.
 Listen to previous episodes, this is one of the best productivity tips I’ve discussed!

 FOLLOW & REVIEW ON APPLE PODCASTS

 I appreciate you following me and listening today.
 I would LOVE for you to subscribe: ITUNES